 ENTERPRISE III has a 3,000+mile range at cruise speed (7.5kts).
-No expense has been spared in the outrigging, upgrades and maintenance.
+Dedicated ownership with so much time aboard has enabled the sellers to focus on continual improvements, upgrades and maintenance.
 The generous freeboard allows for a safe and comfortable ride as well as providing spacious interior accommodations.

 The current owners (liveaboard for 7½ years) have travelled almost 19,000 nautical miles, spending full years in both the PNW (Canada and Alaska) and Mexico (Sea of Cortez).
 ENTERPRISE III is a full four-season vessel equipped with all the necessary infrastructure for self-sufficient security and comfort in the most extreme of conditions.

 The quality of fit and finish has earned Nordhavn a reputation for seaworthiness, comfort, and strong resale values.
 The Nordhavn 55 model has been the choice of both novice and veteran cruisers and her ocean crossing capability, storage for provisioning and reliable equipment installed make her a mostly self-sufficient vessel for visiting remote locations for long intervals.